Communitarianism: Social capital

 Beginning in the late 20th century, many authors began to observe a deterioration in the social networks of the United States.
 In the book Bowling Alone, Robert Putnam observed that nearly every form of civic organization has undergone drops in membership exemplified by the fact that, while more people are bowling than in the 1950s, there are fewer bowling leagues.

 This results in a decline in "social capital", described by Putnam as "the collective value of all 'social networks' and the inclinations that arise from these networks to do things for each other".
 According to Putnam and his followers, social capital is a key component to building and maintaining democracy.

 Communitarians seek to bolster social capital and the institutions of civil society.
 The Responsive Communitarian Platform described it thus:

-Many social goals require partnership between public and private groups.
-Though government should not seek to replace local communities, it may need to empower them by strategies of support, including revenue-sharing and technical assistance.
+Many social goals require partnerships between public and private groups.
+Though the government should not seek to replace local communities, it may need to empower them by strategies of support, including revenue-sharing and technical assistance.
 There is a great need for study and experimentation with creative use of the structures of civil society, and public-private cooperation, especially where the delivery of health, educational and social services are concerned.